 One of the most impressive parts of Bit is that it’s collaborative and can work with any size team.
-Teammates can collaborate on the documents.
-Documents can move through normal workflows in your company easily and fluidly.
+Teammates can collaborate on documents and easily move Bit docs through normal workflows in your company easily and fluidly.

 Bit is creating the future of documents for you and your team so you don’t have to rely on multiple tools.
 It’s the smartest way to create, manage, and track your document all from one place.